AhmedFarouk04/Ecommerce-aspnet-mvc/README.md

    - Register a new user → automatically becomes **Customer**
    - To create first Admin: after registration, manually add "Admin" role via database or use the admin panel once you promote a user.

-## Deployment Notes

-- Publish with `dotnet publish`
-- Ensure the web server has write permissions for `/wwwroot/images/` (products/users)
-- Set up Stripe webhook endpoint: `https://yourdomain/stripe-webhook`
-- Use HTTPS in production

 ## Contributing